-Tom Kempinski is a playwright who was born in 1938 in London to Jewish parents who had immigrated from Germany.
+Tom Kempinski was a playwright born in 1938 in London to Jewish parents who had immigrated from Germany.
 Before he succeeded with his writing, Kempinski had a career in acting.
 He became prominent as a playwright with his play Duet for One (1980).

 Plays